 Pillar pages should target high-volume, broad-intent keywords to serve as the main resource for a general topic.
 These pages are comprehensive and act as a distribution hub for traffic to more specific articles.
 Pillar pages organize cluster content, signaling their authority to search engines through depth and breadth.

 Pillar content should remain evergreen and serve as the foundation of your content library.
 It provides the general context that allows your more specific, long-tail pages to rank for niche queries.
-When your site is organized this way, you can dominate search engine results pages for the core keyword.
+When your site is organized this way, your pillar page is positioned as the clearest authority signal for the core keyword, improving its chances of ranking consistently above competing pages.

 Internal links are among the most powerful tools for guiding both Google and visitors to your most important pages.
-You can use these links to signal which page is the strongest competitor for a specific topic.
+Use these links to signal which page is the primary authority for a specific topic.
 If multiple pages are optimized for the same keyword, search engines will struggle to identify the priority page without clear linking signals.

-Child pages should always link back to their parent pillar page using descriptive anchor text.
-Descriptive anchor text signals page relevance to search engine crawlers.
+Ensure child pages link back to their parent pillar page using descriptive anchor text.
 You should prioritize internal links to pages where you're the strongest competitor or where you earn the most money.

 Avoid the danger of cross-linking between competing topics, as this can blur the lines of your site architecture.
 Every link should have a clear purpose in helping the user find more relevant information.
 Unorganized internal linking can actually create cannibalization issues by making different pages seem equally important for the same query.